 Does Plume support Ethernet Backhaul?

-Absolutely.
-Plume supports Ethernet backhaul.
+Typically pod-to-pod connections are by WiFi, although Plume also supports Ethernet backhaul connections.
 This means you can set up multiple gateway pods by connecting them directly via Ethernet to deliver the fastest possible performance to your devices.
-However, having all pods connected via Ethernet will affect how well Sense will be able to detect motion, since only Wi-Fi client devices will be used.
+However, having all pods connected via Ethernet will affect how well Sense will be able to detect motion since only WiFi client devices will be used to detect motion.

 An Ethernet switch can also be used to further expand how many pods are connected by Ethernet

 Already having Ethernet cabling in your home provides an advantage in terms of the WiFi performance you can achieve.

 When Ethernet is not available throughout the home, which is the case for most people, our pods will use WiFi to backhaul the network traffic between them.
 However, if you have Ethernet in your home, you can connect the pods to the Ethernet jacks in the home and that backhaul traffic will travel over the Ethernet cable.
 In addition to avoiding potential WiFi signal strength issues between pods, this leaves more airtime available for the rest of the WiFi network and client devices for increased WiFi speeds.